 In such negotiations, you and your spouse will probably stop talking directly to each other.
 Messages and proposals will be conveyed by your attorneys.
 Your attorneys will interpret the messages based on their own biases, experiences, and preconceptions of the other spouse and his or her attorney.
 Your attorney’s advice to you will be based upon what she or he thinks will happen if a judge reviews your case.
 What starts out as cooperative can quickly turn adversarial.
 And all the while, you’ll be spending a small fortune.

 Collaborative divorce is different.
 You maintain control over the process.
 Information is exchanged at the outset.
 Each participant is responsible for making sure every other participant can make informed decisions.
 Before any proposals are exchanged, you and your lawyers will discuss each side’s goals.
 The attorneys will speak with both of you throughout the process — always with respect and consideration.
 Brainstorming and discussion will occur before any proposal is accepted.
 And success is not measured against how you would fare in court.
 Rather, a successful outcome is one where you and your spouse are both satisfied that you have made a fair deal and will be financially healthy in your new lives.

 Here are some of the features that make collaborative divorce unique:

 Each participant in the collaborative process commits to resolving the issues through settlement negotiations only, without threatening or resorting to court action.
 The collaborative attorneys represent the clients for this limited purpose only.
-If the process breaks down, the attorneys are disqualified from further representation and will refer the clients to litigation counsel.
+If the process breaks down, the attorneys are disqualified from further representation.

 - Full, Honest, and Open Disclosure